 Coordinated by Caltech faculty, CHHC brings a group of scholars together across and between the two institutions to work closely on a rigorously defined research problem over the course of a two-year research module.
 The CHHC program directors and module coordinators select two successive year-long research fellows and one two-year postdoctoral instructor to facilitate collaboration through workshops, conferences, and visiting faculty, among other joint efforts.

-The next CHHC module, “Social and Technological Change in Historical Perspective: Innovation, Quantification, Representation,” begins in 2019.
+The next CHHC module, "Interpreting Economic Change in Europe, c.
+1650-1900," begins in 2020.
 Learn more about it and earlier modules by exploring the tabs at the top of this page.